Earl Grey Lavender Cake

 An incredibly fragrant earl grey lavender cake with a rich honey icing.
 Traditional English flavors are married in this delicious moist cake.
 Citrusy, bergamot-flavored earl grey tea and highly-aromatic English lavender are infused in milk, creating a fragrant and buttery cake that’s topped with a rich honey icing.
 Afternoon tea is served, all-in-one!

-- Fragrant cake: Citrusy, bergamot-flavored earl grey tea pairs beautifully with soft English lavender notes.
+Citrusy, bergamot-flavored earl grey tea pairs beautifully with soft English lavender.
 A classic British flavor combination.

-- Special occasions: Perfect for special events such as Mother’s Day or Easter.
+This fragrant lavender cake is easy to make but will impress your guests – perfect for special events such as Mother’s Day or Easter.

-This earl grey lavender cake is best enjoyed with a cup of earl grey tea of course.
-You can add a dollop of whipped cream for some extra indulgence.
+Serve it with a cup of earl grey tea of course and a dollop of German whipped cream for some extra indulgence.

 If you loved this Earl Grey Lavender Cake Recipe or any other recipe on my website, please leave a 🌟 star rating below.
 Thank you!